perladvent/perldotcom/content/article/_pub_2006_06_01_fear-api.md

 {
-   "authors" : [
+   "thumbnail" : "/images/_pub_2006_06_01_fear-api/111-FEAR-less.gif",
+   "description" : " Imagine that you have an assignment that you need to fetch all of the web pages of a given website, scrape data from them, and transfer the data to another place, such as a database or plain files.
+This...", "authors" : [
       "yung-chung-lin"
    ],
    "image" : null,
-   "description" : " Imagine that you have an assignment that you need to fetch all of the web pages of a given website, scrape data from them, and transfer the data to another place, such as a database or plain files.
-This...", "draft" : null,
-   "thumbnail" : "/images/_pub_2006_06_01_fear-api/111-FEAR-less.gif",
-   "slug" : "/pub/2006/06/01/fear-api",
-   "date" : "2006-06-01T00:00:00-08:00",
    "categories" : "web",
-   "title" : "FEAR-less Site Scraping",
    "tags" : [
       "domain-specific-languages",
       "dsl",